 A retainer is an upfront fee required by a lawyer at the outset of a case.
 These funds are deposited into an account and are withdrawn as the lawyer completes work on your case.
 Not all lawyers require a retainer.

-When a lawyer charges a retainer, they may also assess a contingency fee.
+When an accident lawyer charges a retainer, they may also assess a contingency fee.
 However, the retainer should be subtracted from the contingency fees you owe.

 For a free legal consultation, call 404-214-2001

-Many injury lawyers work based on contingency fees because of their many benefits, including:
+Many personal injury attorneys work based on contingency fees because of their many benefits, including:

 - Injury victims struggling with the financial challenges of an accident have a means of seeking legal representation.